These 8 startups are focusing on women’s health and wellness in India

 That Sassy Thing

-Founded in 2020 by Sachee Malhotra, femtech startup The Sassy Thing is a women focused sexual and menstrual wellness brand that provides all natural, dermatologically tested, safe products and contains vagina friendly ingredients.
+Founded in 2020 by Sachee Malhotra, femtech startupis a women focused sexual and menstrual wellness brand that provides all natural, dermatologically tested, safe products and contains vagina friendly ingredients.

 Its products include a hemp-based menstrual cramp care roller, pubic hair oil, underwear detergent, and an intimate wash that also functions as a body wash.